coder/coder/docs/workspaces.md

 The auto-stop feature shuts off workspaces after given number of hours in the "on" state.
 If Coder detects workspace connection activity, the auto-stop timer is bumped up one hour.
-IDE, SSH, Port Forwarding, and app activity trigger this bump.
+IDE, SSH, Port Forwarding, and coder_app activity trigger this bump.

 ![auto-stop UI](./images/auto-stop.png)